Director’s Letter Fall 2022

 To all:

 Greetings from New York City and 19 University Place!
-We are so excited to be back on campus with all of our affiliated faculty, students, and fellows.
-We are also very happy to announce that we will be welcoming back the general public to our events very soon.
-All non-NYU affiliates interested in joining us back on campus should be on the lookout for announcements and instructions soon!
+We are so excited to be back on campus again with all of our affiliated faculty, students, and fellows, and look forward to welcoming the general public to our space soon for the first event of the semester on September 13 (see more details below)!

 In total, the Jordan Center will host (at least!)
 26 events this semester, including: